-Do we take small steps to relieve the suffering around us in those who are homeless, orphaned and abandoned?
-Are we able to find God in the little things, even when hope seems lost?
+How do we respond to the suffering of others, whether in our immediate family or in our global one?
 Let us look to Mary and the example she sets for us as she meets Christ carrying the cross.

 All: Christ Jesus, in the person of your Blessed Mother, we have an example of courage, perseverance and faith.
 No stranger to suffering herself, Mary desired to be with those in need.
 Strengthen us as we try to follow her example.